What is a Gantt chart and why is it important?

 A brief history of Gantt charts

-The recorded use of Gantt charts in a construction project context dates back to 1912 when civil engineer Hermann Schurch used something very similar.
+The recorded use of Gantt charts in a construction project context dates back to 1912 when civil engineer Hermann Schurch used something similar.

 Gantt charts have, of course, come a very long way since the late 19th and early 20th centuries.
 Because each chart was drawn by hand, changes in project scope or timing could take hours to visualize.

 Chief among the benefits of Gantt charts today is their nimbleness.
-Whether you’re building a skyscraper or renovating a house, Gantt charts are living, breathing documents that conform to your needs with just a few mouse clicks.
+Whether building a skyscraper or renovating a house, Gantt charts are living, breathing documents that conform to your needs with just a few mouse clicks.

 Use your workforce data to create a competitive advantage